mmistakes/minimal-mistakes/about/index.md

 <img src="/images/profile_pic_tom.jpg" alt="Tom Verguts" width="33%" align="left" hspace="20" vspace="20">

 __Personal statement__
 Humans are biological beings.
-Thus, behavior is generally adaptive, meaning it aims toward optimising some goal function (e.g., to minimise error or to maximise reward).
+Thus, behavior is generally adaptive, meaning that it aims to optimise some goal function (e.g., to minimise error or to maximise reward).
 At the same time, humans live in rapidly changing environments, so this ideal will often not be reached.

 From this perspective, human behavior is often not optimal, but humans learn to gradually achieve their goal (function).
 In summary, humans learn adaptive behavior, and this defines the topic of our research group.

-Although this is a fairly broad topic, there are a few recurring themes, such as reinforcement learning, the use of neural synchrony for neural communication, and the role of confidence in performance adaptation.
+Although this is a fairly broad topic, there are a few recurring themes, such as learning to use inter-areal synchrony for neural communication; learning what to store in declarative memory; and learning the (meta-)parameters of decision processes.
 For this research, we use behavioral, computational, and neural methods.

 __More information:__
 * Personal website: [users.ugent.be/~tverguts](https://users.ugent.be/~tverguts/Site/Home.html)